eveyimi/eveyimi.github.io/_posts/2020-11-17-covid19-exploration.md

 I got the idea here to display model comparison on our dashboard.

 #### Performance Plots
 In order to get more intuitive of model performance, I draw three different plots, ROC Curve, Precision-Recall Curve and Confusion Matrix.
+You can see the plots in next section.

 An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This curve plots two parameters: True Positive Rate.
 False Positive Rate.
 An ROC curve plots TPR vs. FPR at different classification thresholds.
 Lowering the classification threshold classifies more items as positive, thus increasing both False Positives and True Positives.
 <cite>Google Machine Learning Crash Course.</cite>